JeanCarlosSC/JeanCarlosSC/README.md

 - I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

 ### 💡 Goals for 2020:
-- [ ] Finish my first app on android and publish it on play store
-- [ ] Learn the basics of JavaScript, TypeScript
 - [ ] Become skilled in kotlin

 ### ⚡ Relevant achievement